| History

 Brunswick and the Raritan River overflows, completely flooding Rt.
 18

-the old Palmyra Tea Room..now the Hamilton St. Café).
+and devastating most of Bound Brook (including the old Palmyra Tea Room..now the Hamilton St. Café).

 September 1999 »»» Issue #7 of The Underground